The FinTech Five – 14th January 2022

 1. FinTech Wales Foundry Accelerator Program 2022 Cohort Announced

-First this week, The FinTech Wales Foundry, the flagship accelerator program by FinTech Wales, yesterday announced the nine FinTech startups accepted into its 2022 Accelerator.\
+First this week, The FinTech Wales Foundry, the flagship accelerator program by FinTech Wales, yesterday announced the eight FinTech startups accepted into its 2022 Accelerator.

 The 12-week no equity program, titled The Foundry: Validate Raise & Scale, is the only accelerator of its kind in Wales, with an explicit focus on helping founders overcome the challenges of validating, fundraising, and scaling a new venture successfully.